 Now that you know your ROI on marketing, what’s next?
 You can use that information to make better marketing decisions.
 For example if you’re spending $75 on radio advertising to bring in a new customer, but direct mail only costs $50 per customer, ramp up your direct mailing.
 If you’re spending 10 hours per month to attend a leads group and getting 1 new client from it, but you’re spending 5 hours at chamber meetings and getting 2 new clients, attend more chamber meetings.

 Information is power, and when it comes to marketing, the more you know, the more effective your marketing will be!

-For further information about how to calculate ROI on marketing, ROI on coaching, or to talk to a small business marketing coach!
-Schedule a free consultation with one of our small business marketing coaches, or e-mail email@example.com.
+For more information about how to calculate ROI on marketing, ROI on coaching, or to talk to a small business marketing coach!
+Schedule a free consultation with one of our small business marketing coaches, or e-mail firstname.lastname@example.org.